Angus Deayton: Subsequent career

 In 2008, Deayton also presented Comedy Sketchbook, a nostalgic look at classic comedy sketches, on BBC1.
 On 6 December 2008, he presented the 2008 British Comedy Awards, after host Jonathan Ross stepped down because of controversy surrounding The Russell Brand Show prank calls row.

 His feature film appearances include the mysterious, all-knowing man in That Deadwood Feeling (2009, co-starring Jack Davenport, Dexter Fletcher and David Soul), Swinging with the Finkels (2011, written and directed by Jonathan Newman, with Mandy Moore and Martin Freeman), and Playing the Moldovans at Tennis (2012).
 He returned to BBC Radio 4 in 2011 to host the panel show It's Your Round.

 On 12 December 2012, Deayton joined the BBC drama series Waterloo Road as a cynical teacher and for a further series as deputy head, George Windsor.
 He made his first appearance in episode 27 of the eighth series in 2013.
 In December 2012, he appeared on the BBC Two programme World's Most Dangerous Roads, in which he and Mariella Frostrup were filmed driving along the east coast of Madagascar.
 He co-starred with Anna Chancellor in the BBC sitcom Pramface (2013).

 In August 2016, at the Edinburgh Festival Fringe, Deayton wrote and performed in a revival of Radio Active.

-In 2017 he featured in Moray Hunter's radio sitcom Alone on BBC Radio 4 playing as Mitch, a widower and part-time therapist.
+From 2017 to 2022, he featured in Moray Hunter's radio sitcom Alone on BBC Radio 4 playing as Mitch, a widower and part-time therapist.

 Personal life

 At Oxford, Deayton was in a relationship with Helen Atkinson-Wood (later an actress and co-star on Radio Active and KYTV).
-While touring with the HeeBeeGeeBees in Australia in the 1980s, Deayton saved Atkinson-Wood's life when he rescued her after she was caught in a rip tide while swimming off Sydney's Manly Beach.
+While touring with the Hee Bee Gee Bees in Australia in the 1980s, Deayton saved Atkinson-Wood's life when he rescued her after she was caught in a rip current while swimming off Sydney's Manly Beach.

-In the 1980s, Deayton lived with singer and actress Stephanie de Sykes.
+In the 1980s, Deayton lived with singer and actress Stephanie De Sykes.

-From 1991 to 2015, he was in a relationship with scriptwriter Lise Mayer and they had a son, to whom Richard Wilson is godfather.
+From 1991 to 2015, he was in a relationship with scriptwriter Lise Mayer and they have a son together, to whom Richard Wilson is godfather.